gnanet/pin-pastebin/docs/README.md

 Files and Folders
 -------------------------
-* docs - **contains the MySQL create script for the table, that functions as a catalog of all pastes**
+* docs - this folder **contains the MySQL create script** for the table, that contains a catalog of all pastes, and this README too
 * results - this folder is needed to hold the paste content as generated HTML files, and has to be writeable by the webserver
 * paste/htaccess.txt - you may want to protect this folder if multiple users are using the pastebin
 * paste/browser.php - listing of all pasted items, that were collected into the MySQL table referred above, allows also removing a paste without knowing the remove-hash